Jose-IFR/testing/README.md

 ![maintained-status][maintained-shield]
 ## DISCLAIMER

-* This feature is not maintained by the VTEX.
+* The code is supplied as-is and is not maintained by the VTEX.
+* The maintanance and development of new functionalities is responsability of whomever installs it on their store.
+* This code is not property of VTEX.

 <!-- TABLE OF CONTENTS -->
 <details>